Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 - ‘Foreign person’ as defined in the Land Tax Act 2004 (ACT).

-- The Northern Territory has no ‘foreigner’ penalty tax.
-It has no land tax at all.
-Well done NT.
+- The Northern Territory has no ‘foreigner’ penalty tax or land tax.
+Well done, NT.

 State | Surcharge Penalty Duty Rate (%) | Surcharge Land Tax Rate (%) |